Costs & Financial Aid

 The following items are required for students but are not part of the standard tuition and fees table.

-- Non-refundable Deposit: a $100 non-refundable deposit is required to reserve a spot in this program.
+- Non-refundable deposit: a $100 non-refundable deposit is required to reserve a spot in this program.

-- Background Check and Drug Screening: this one-time fee is paid by the student directly to reporting agency after admission to the program.
+- Background check and drug screening: this one-time fee is paid by the student directly to reporting agency after admission to the program.
 See details.
 In addition, a drug screening may be required for students in the program participating at clinical sites.

-- Health Requirements for Enrollment: this includes required vaccinations, blood tests and physical exams.
+- Health requirements for enrollment: this includes required vaccinations, blood tests and physical exams.

-- Computer Required: students in this program are required to have a computer (laptop preferred) that meets the minimum software and hardware requirements.
-Please note that many of the commonly used software is available free to students. (e.g. Microsoft Office 365)
+- Computer required: students in this program are required to have a computer (laptop preferred) that meets the minimum software and hardware requirements.
+Please note that many of the commonly used software is available free to students. (e.g. Microsoft Office 365).

-- Parking: surface lot parking ranges from $144-$486 per year depending on lot.
-(Parking P & P Section 7: Permit Fees)
+- Parking: surface lot parking ranges from $144-$486 per year depending on lot (Parking P & P Section 7: Permit Fees).

-- Clinical Education Costs: additional costs specific to clinical education at affiliate sites include clothing (~$100/year), transportation (gas, parking, etc), food, and lodging.
+- Clinical education costs: additional costs specific to clinical education at affiliate sites include clothing (~$100/year), transportation (gas, parking, etc), food, and lodging.

-- Living Expenses: students should consider expenses for room and board, transportation and other needs.
+- Living expenses: students should consider expenses for room and board, transportation and other needs.

 No extra expense for:

-- Professional Liability insurance
+- Professional Liability insurance.

-- EXATT Access: web-based educational management program
+- EXATT Access: web-based educational management program.

-- lab supplies and equipment
+- Lab supplies and equipment.

-Financial aid is available for students who qualify.
 Students should not wait to be accepted into an academic program to begin the financial aid process.
 Even if the application deadline for the intended program is later in the year, students are strongly encouraged to complete the Free Application for Federal Student Financial Aid (FAFSA) by the March 1 priority deadline.

 Some financial aid grants and low-interest loans have limited funding.
 After the priority deadline, any remaining financial aid will be awarded as available.

-Even if financial aid will not be requested, students are encouraged to file the FAFSA annually (same timeline as above).
-The School of Health Professions has scholarship funds available for students based on merit, financial need, or both.
+Even if financial aid will not be requested, students are encouraged to file the FAFSA annually.
 The FAFSA enables the school to consider all scholarship funds available.
 The FAFSA must be completed annually.

-The total financial aid award package, including scholarships, loans, or need-based aid, cannot be finalized until the student's application materials and fee have been received and admission to KU has been completed.
+The total financial aid award package, including scholarships, loans or need-based aid, cannot be finalized until the student's application materials and fee have been received and admission to KU has been completed.